 “What’s going on?”
 Melondthera asked although she was afraid she already knew the answer.

 “It seems there is a prophet going around preaching that you have come liberate them,” Tanya said after asking a few people

 “You believe this prophet to be the escaped prisoner don’t you?”
 Anson asked as he riding beside Melondthera as they left the town behind them..

 She nodded and sighed, “ Almost certainly, I saw the look in his eyes after seeing me use magic to most of these people magic is something beyond comprehension,” Melondthera paused; closing her eyes a moment.
 Opening her eyes again she gave Anson a troubled look.
 “They will see me as some kind of saint or the devil incarnate.”

 Anson reached over taking her hand he held it a moment.
 “You are neither."

 “Then what am I?”
 She asked downcast.

 “Don’t be like this Melond, don’t take on all the troubles yourself,” he tightened his grip on her hand looking into her eyes.
-“You are a good person trying her best to save her people and to do what is best for all those around you.”
+“You are a good person trying your best to save our people and to do what is right for all those around you.”